ashki23/Python-notes/Virtual_environments.md

 fi
 source activate ./yourlocal_env
 ```
-**Note**: To prevent dependencies crash, it is vital to install all the packages at the same time when you are creating the new environment (as you can see in the above code, all packages listed after env directory).
+**Note**: To prevent dependencies crash, it is vital to install all the packages at the same time when a new environment is creating (as we can see in the above code, all packages listed after env directory).
 Also, it is very important to use a unique channel for all required packages as much as possible.
 For example if one of the required packages is only available in `conda-forge` it is better to use `conda-forge` as the main channel by:

 ```bash
 conda create --yes --channel conda-forge --prefix ./yourlocal_env <pkg name> <pkg name> <pkg name> ...